 How do you find rage clicks?

-Rage clicks can be detected during in-person usability testing or with behavior analytics software.
+Rage clicks can be detected during in-person usability testing, A/B testing, or with behavior analytics software.

 In FullStory, Rage Clicks™️ are logged when end users click multiple times, rapidly, in the same area.
 You can review the events leading up to the Rage Click and what the user does after repeatedly clicking using FullStory's Session Replay capabilities.